iNavX 4.0.0 improves charting [Update]

 x-traverse account

-Navionics 50XGUnfortunately, the bad news is that it is still not possible to cross the International Date Line continuously in iNavX as can be done with Navionics Marine (or Boating). is truly regrettable.
+Navionics 50XGUnfortunately, the bad news is that it is still not possible to cross the antemeridian continuously in iNavX as you can do with Navionics Marine (or Boating). is truly regrettable.

 50XG

-Must drag the map by the Greenwich meridian to move from east to west Pacific
+You have to drag the map through the Greenwich meridian to go from the East to the West Pacific

 (¹) This is the principle of MapMedia charts in MaxSea.